Prospective YES! Board Member

 YES! has transitioned to more of a national board and now holds three quarterly meetings remotely by video conference.
-Board members' physical presence is now expected only annually (sometime November to February) (Round-trip travel to this board meeting is typically at the board member's own expense, but YES! will seek to minimize other travel expenses by providing lodging and/or local transportation assistance, if needed.)
-Our last two annual meetings were in Gilbert, Arizona, and our next face-to-face will be Thursday, November 8, in Scotts Valley, CA. Remote board meetings are three times annually, usually running about two hours.
+Board members' physical presence is now expected only annually, generally targeting sometime October to February.
+Round-trip travel to this board meeting is typically at the board member's own expense, and YES! will seek to minimize other travel expenses by providing lodging and/or assisting with local transportation, as needed.
+Two of our last three annual meetings were in Gilbert, Arizona, and our most recent was at Mount Hermon Christian Conference Center in Santa Cruz County, California.
+Remote board meetings are at least three times annually, usually running about two hours.
 Additional meetings are called as needed.
 Regular board meeting dates are usually known at least three months in advance.

 Board members serve three-year terms and are asked to: